suyashsethia/suyashsethia/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m a sophomore at IIIT hyderabd
+- 🔭 I’m a Pre-Final year at IIIT hyderabd
 - 🌱 I’m currently learning NLP.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌